What is an incident's relative due date (incidents.rel_due) and how is it calculated?

 For examples of when the RECALC_INCIDENT_DUE is enabled, see Answer ID 4729: Description of RECALC_INCIDENT_DUE configuration setting

-For additional information, refer to the 'Configuring resolution due calculations' section in online documentation for the version your site is currently running.
+For additional information, refer to the 'Configuring resolution due calculations' section in the Online Help User Guide documentation for the version your site is currently running.
 To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.